jlblatt/OneDayAtATime/README.md

-Visualize and score daily activities from a CSV log
+**** Visualize and score daily activities from a CSV log

+Parse a CSV file to individual daily totals and aggregate weekly and monthly.